mateusz-szczyrzyca/pir-motion-sensor/README.md

 - GPIO PIN number (obvious staff), not required for tests, see `tests/valid_detections.rs` for more information.

-- **sensor refresh rate**
+- `sensor refresh rate`
-  This isn't refresh rate for a sensor itself, but refresh rate for loop reading sensor PIN state.
+  This isn't a refresh rate for a sensor itself, but the refresh rate for loop reading sensor PIN state.
 Shorter time allows to read data from sensor more often, thus it leads to better "refresh rate" of sensors itself, but may impose sligtly higher system load (it may matters when you have many sensors and RPi 2/3 or Zero).

-  Longer time may lead to "miss" some fast detections.
+  Higher values of this parameter may lead to "miss" some fast detections.

-- **motion time period**
+- `motion time period`
-  It's the time limit which app classifies valid detection.
-If this period is shorter, it means it will be "harder" to detect motion within time range which means
+  It's a time limit which app classifies `valid detection`.
+If this period is shorter, it means it will be "harder" to detect motion within specified time period.

-- **minimal triggering number**
+- `minimal triggering number`
-  When sensors detects motion (or something similar) it sets it's OUT pin to high state.
+  When a sensor detects motion (or something similar) it sets it's OUT pin to the high state.
 If you make initial adjustment correctly, this can happen couple times per second and that's fine.
-This setting is a number of such high state sets which is required within **motion time period** to classify valid detection.
+This setting is a number of such high state sets which is required within `motion time period` to classify single `valid detection`.
 This option is especially useful for excluding "noise" detections if >1

-To short sum up these parameters: based on `sensor refresh rate` time it periodically reads state of sensor OUT pin.
-If there is a detection (or high state), the library will try to count up these states to `minimal triggering number` within `motion time period`.
-If `minimal triggering number` within `motion time period` is reached, then it means valid detection (from library standpoint) just happened.
+To conclude these parameters shortly: based on `sensor refresh rate` time, the library periodically reads state of sensor OUT pin.
+If there is a detection (here defined as the high state on sensor signal line), the library will try to count up these high states up to `minimal triggering number` within `motion time period` time.
+If `minimal triggering number` within `motion time period` is reached, then we got `valid detection`.

 Setting these parameters allows you to decide how sensitive and accurate is your sensor.
-Because "noise" detections are usually very short hence using this library you can effectively get rid of them if your settings are not too sensitive (sensor_refresh_rate > 100, motion_time_period < 2000, minimal_triggering_number > 1)
+Because "noise" detections are usually very short hence using this library you can effectively get rid of them if your settings are not too sensitive (good tested values: `sensor_refresh_rate > 100`, `motion_time_period < 1000`, `minimal_triggering_number > 2`).
+Feel free to experiment with your own values.

+Keep in mind that these settings affect each other, for instance: a very short `sensor_refresh_rate` can be reduced by higher values of `motion_time_period` and `minimal_triggering_number`

 &nbsp;
 ## Using in your project